 It might seem like smog is a first world problem: Glamorous movie stars in Los Angeles, say, stuck in fancy cars that spew out enough emissions to obscure the Hollywood sign.
-Of course, smog is actually a problem from Dhaka to Paris.
-And as Tracy V. Wilson and Holly Frey explain on this episode of Stuff You Missed In History Class, a smog that enveloped London in 1952 — long before cars were clogging freeways — wreaked havoc on the city and practically brought life to a standstill.
+Of course, smog is actually a problem in cities all over the world.
+But a smog that enveloped London in 1952 — long before cars were clogging freeways as they do today — wreaked havoc on the city and practically brought life to a standstill.

 How it Happened

 It all started Dec.
 5, 1952, when a rather more typical smog hung in the air during the day.
 But by nightfall, the smog had thickened to a heavy, sulfurous smelling fog.
 While normally warm air near the ground rises up through the cold air above it, the air in London near the ground ended up becoming cooler than the air above it — a thermal inversion.
 All the smoke and pollution from houses, industry, you name it — it was all trapped near the ground.
 When mist formed in the layer of cold air, the sun couldn't reach the ground to begin the evaporation process.
 The mucky pollutants were left to hang in the air, where condensed water clung to them and created an acid fog.

 And it's not like the chilly December weather was doing them any favors.
 According to MetLink, "The weather in November and early December 1952 had been very cold, with heavy snowfalls across the region.
 To keep warm, the people of London were burning large quantities of coal in their homes.
 Smoke was pouring from the chimneys of their houses."